thekid510/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
+1. The core features of Node.js and Express and why they are useful. very useful tool and library for creating fast servers with scalability and in a familar language.
-1. Understand and explain the use of Middleware.
+2. Understand and explain the use of Middleware. middleware helps with security and servers and is a way to simplify the pipeline of connecting things in the backend.
-1. The basic principles of the REST architectural style.
+3. The basic principles of the REST architectural style. client-server, uniform interface, stateless and resourc e methods like put pull info.
-1. Understand and explain the use of Express Routers.
+4. Understand and explain the use of Express Routers. its easy to make router specific middleware and better for organizing
-1. Describe tooling used to manually test the correctness of an API.
+5. Describe tooling used to manually test the correctness of an API. i use postman or httpie to check endpoints to check my data to manually make sure it is hitting the api.